 You should always get advice before agreeing to these conditions.
 If you break the conditions, you will lose your home.
 It’s important to make sure that you can stick to these agreements.

 The judge can make different decisions about your case.
 Their decision is based on the evidence and on what the law says.
 The judge can decide to

 - make a possession order, meaning your right to live in the tenancy will end

-- adjourn the case to a later date, maybe to allow you time to get advice
+- postpone the case to a later date, maybe to allow you time to get advice

 - dismiss the case.

 If you don’t understand the decision, ask the judge to explain what it means.

 The court will send you a copy of any order the judge made.
 You should get this within a month of your hearing.

 You'll get a date to move out if the judge made a possession order and didn't stay or suspend this.
 You'll need to find a new home.
 You can

 - ask the Housing Executive for help